isabelle-ag/ChefsNotesApp/worksheet1.md

 Exceptional code
 ----------------

-Provide a link to a test of exceptional code.
+Provide a [link to a test of exceptional code](https://code.cs.umanitoba.ca/winter-2022-a02/group-9/chefsnotes/-/blob/7b8de7044f48e15d8585fe03cdeb437f8a010c68/app/src/test/java/comp3350/chefsnotes/business/IRecipeManagerTest.java#L66).
 In a few sentences, provide an explanation of why the exception is handled or thrown in the code you are testing.

+Currently, our application works on an assumption that all recipe names in the db are unique, so this recipe-in-db-renaming code both A: makes sure that the recipe you're asking to rename is in the db. and B: makes sure that you aren't trying to rename it to something else.
+If either is the case, it throws the RecipeExistenceException so that the presentation layer can tell the user what they did wrong

 Branching
 ----------